Concerns I can support:

 - Gut-related health conditions, IBS, digestive issues or food sensitivities

-- Metabolic concerns including diabetes
+- Cardiometabolic concerns including diabetes

 - Menopause or midlife body changes affecting your wellness